-Licensees must have a PSP or procedural requirement to perform maintenance and testing on equipment and alarms at some frequency (e.g. based on a time frequency or manufacturer's specification) to ensure operability.
-The inspector should be able to verify that intrusion alarms or other devices or procedures that monitor the areas to detect unauthorized penetration or activities are in working order, provide communication for security response, and are tested periodically for functionality.
+Although the regulations do not require the licensee to have a maintenance and testing program, such a program would be desirable to demonstrate that the devices required by the NRC-approved PSP are capable of performing the required function.
+The inspector should be aware that licensees may have a PSP or procedural requirement to perform maintenance and testing at some frequency (e.g. based on a time frequency or manufacturer's specification).
+Absent this requirement, the inspector would ideally be able to verify that intrusion alarms or other devices or procedures that monitor the CAAs to detect unauthorized penetration or activities are in working order, provide communication for security response, and are tested periodically for functionality.